 - Jerusalem's Christian spiritual leaders hosted the Archbishop of Canterbury and collectively called for restraint, de-escalation of violence and protection of civilians

-- The Church of England also made a statement
+- The Church of England has made a number of statements including: 31st October statement, 13th December statement

 - Pope Francis called for a ceasefire in the Holy Land

 - The Methodist Church has called for peacebuilding and safe routes out of Gaza